emmanuelrosa/erosanix/README.md

 - **rofi-menu** - My custom rofi menu scripts.
 - **vim-desktop** - A .desktop file to execute VIM using alacritty.
 - **gossip** - A desktop client for nostr.
+- **gossip-full** - A desktop client for nostr.
+Built from source, and enables video playback and CJK fonts.
 - **alice3** - An innovative block-based programming environment that makes it easy to create animations, build interactive narratives, or program simple games in 3D.

 #### Bitcoin utilities